brain-dev-null/gosocks/README.md

 I will **attempt** to log my progress in this project in this section.

+### 2024-05-10

+- Switch from manual bitshifting to encoding/binary for multi-byte int deserialization
+- Deserialize Masking Key

 ### 2024-05-07

 - Begin WebSocket implementation with deserialization of ws frames: